 None of this material may be used for any commercial purposes.

-The newsletter is sent by email to those who explicitly requested by registering on the website.
-The subscription to the mailing list will allow you to receive via e-mail each new ESE Newsletter publication.
+The newsletter is sent by email to those who subscribed through Eureka's website.
+The subscription to the mailing list allows you to receive each new Eureka newsletter via e-mail.

-Your registration data is used only to send the newsletter and will not be disclosed to third parties.
+Your registration data is used only for us to send you the newsletter and will not be disclosed to third parties.

-The ESE may use the information registered (for example, surname, first name, e-mail address, etc.) on you actively, if you do not object, with the aim of sending to you relevant newsletters and information that may be interesting for you and/or your company.
+The Eureka Secretariat may use the information registered (e.g., surname, first name, e-mail address, etc.) to send you relevant information that may be interesting to you and/or your company.
 In special cases, you will be contacted personally.
-We may also use your data to send you our funding opportunities or to otherwise contact you about information and events we think may interest you.
+We may also use your data to send you our funding opportunities or contact you about information and events we think may interest you.

-The ESE may send you surveys about our programmes.
-Answering them is done on a voluntary basis.
-Our answer may be send out to third parties for analysis.
+The Eureka Secretariat may send you optional surveys about our programmes.
+The results of these may be sent to third parties for analysis.

-The information contained in the newsletters and any views expressed herein are provided only for informational purpose and should not be interpreted in any way as persuasion.
+The information contained in Eureka newsletters (and any views expressed) are for information only and should not be interpreted in any way as persuasion.

-The ESE would never intentionally send spam to anyone, of course, and we are making efforts to follow all rules and regulations in this respect.
+The Eureka Secretariat would never intentionally send spam to anyone and we attempt to follow all rules and regulations to avoid this.

 Eureka Association AISBL (Eureka)